Year of entry 2024

 Applications are considered on the basis of the applicant’s qualifications and experience.

-- Personal statement (minimum one paragraph) – outlining your reasons for wishing to undertake the course, details of relevant experience and how you will be able to satisfy the teaching requirements for the assessment.
+A personal statement (minimum one paragraph) outlining your reasons for wishing to undertake the course, details of relevant experience and how you will be able to satisfy the teaching requirements for the assessment.
 You should demonstrate through the supporting statement how the course will be of direct benefit to your personal and professional development.

 The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.